Table of Contents

 Studying various leadership styles and traits equip leaders to handle teams of people.
 No two employees are exactly alike, which means that leaders need a diverse skill set to lead a group effectively.
 Practicing Situational Leadership is one advantageous way to do this because it pushes leaders to meet an employees’ specific needs.
 For instance, leaders can avoid conflict by knowing, “This person needs more direction, so I’ll use the telling approach when explaining a project.
 Otherwise, they’ll feel frustrated when their work isn’t approved.”

 Adaptability is not only necessary in preventing conflict—it’s also needed when handling it, too.
 For instance, leaders must think on their feet and quickly determine what each person engaged in conflict needs to reach a satisfactory resolution.
 This requires emotional intelligence, the skill listed above.

-Leaders who handle conflict must remain objective and not participate in fueling one side of a disagreement.
+Leaders who steer people toward conflict resolution must remain objective and not participate in fueling one side of the arguing parties.
 While they might agree with one party over another, they should never join in and heighten tensions between two or more people.
 Their job is to stop the conflict from getting worse.
-As referenced above, asking questions and digging deeper into a person’s point of view is one of the best ways to remain neutral during the decision making process.
+As referenced above, asking questions and digging deeper into a person’s point of view is one of the best ways to remain neutral during the decision-making process.
 If you make a choice others don’t agree with, outline the facts and communicate the “why” behind the decision in an informative, emotionally controlled manner.